Skip to Main Content

 WGSS 602 Transnational Feminist Teaching and Research (3)

 Introductory graduate seminar designed to develop common vocabulary and explore the core debates in transnational feminist teaching and research to encourage critical reflection about teaching assumptions, approaches, and techniques in the contemporary college or university environment.
 A-F only.
-Pre: graduate standing and no waiver.
+Graduate students only.

 WGSS 610 Faculty Seminar Series (1)

-Seminar/ discussion to introduce students pursuing the Graduate Certificate to the Woman’s Studies faculty and their areas of research, and to initiate student’s graduate studies in a woman’s studies field.
+Seminar/discussion to introduce students pursuing the Graduate Certificate to the Woman’s Studies faculty and their areas of research, and to initiate student’s graduate studies in a woman’s studies field.
 Repeatable one time.
-Pre: classified graduate status (or status pending) and consent.
+Graduate students only.

 WGSS 612 Women in American Culture (3)